Data Warehouse Architecture, Concepts and Components

 - A Datawarehouse is Time-variant as the data in a DW has high shelf life.

-- There are 5 main components of a Datawarehouse.
-1) Database 2) ETL Tools 3) Meta Data 4) Query Tools 5) DataMarts
+- There are mainly 5 components of Data Warehouse Architecture: 1) Database 2) ETL Tools 3) Meta Data 4) Query Tools 5) DataMarts

 - These are four main categories of query tools 1.
 Query and reporting, tools 2.
 Application Development tools, 3.
 Data mining tools 4.
 OLAP tools